TritonDataCenter/sdcadm/docs/index.md

 ## sdcadm history

+Status: not yet implemented

 We keep a history of updates in a 'sdcadm_history' moray bucket.
 This command lists the history a la `zpool history`.

 ## sdcadm check (or something like this)

+Status: not yet implemented

 Check that real data matches the definition of the world in SAPI.
 Check that the current state conforms to suggestions for HA.
 SAPI services